greenfieldt/SBTutorial/tutorial.md

 -rw-r--r--   1 tim            staff    1935 2019-05-19 10:49 newscard-actions.stories.ts
 ~/Src/Angular/tutorials/storybook/src/app/newscard-actions $
 ```

+At the end of this tutorial I'll show you how to move the add-on
+decorators out of the individual components and into
+.storybook/config.js

 ## NewscardActions ##
 This component will display three buttons that will allow the user to